mvolkmann/blog/src/rust.md

 | `uninstall`   | removes executable from `~/.cargo/bin` by default                          |
 | `update`      | updates dependencies in `Cargo.lock`                                       |

-The `cargo run` command creates a new directory containing Rust project that is initialized as a new Git repository.
+The `cargo new` command creates a new directory containing Rust project that is initialized as a new Git repository.
 It contains a `Cargo.toml` configuration file that specifies the project name, version, authors,